albertauyeung/hexaflexagon/README.md

 # Hexaflexagon Generator

-A Python tool for generating hexaflexagon templates from images.
+A web application and Python tool for generating hexaflexagon templates from images.

 See the demo video: http://www.youtube.com/watch?v=alQW71N2hoM